mjungmath/mjungmath.github.io/_pages/mathematics.md

 publications
 ------------

-*   A geometric computation of cohomotopy groups in co-degree one (preprint)
+*   A geometric computation of cohomotopy groups in co-degree one (to appear in: Algebr.
+Geom.
+Topol.)
     *with T.O.
 Rot*
     *arXiv doi: [10.48550/arXiv.2307.03805](https://doi.org/10.48550/arXiv.2307.03805)*